-- Useful for discussing a wide range of topics with a group
+- Conversation Café: Useful for discussing a wide range of topics with a group

-- Useful for bringing together young people to discuss difficult life challenges
+- Great Stories Club: Useful for bringing together young people to discuss difficult life challenges

-- Useful for utilizing the humanities (books and poetry) to discuss important topics
+- Let’s Talk About It: Useful for utilizing the humanities (books and poetry) to discuss important topics

-- Useful to bring a community together through the reading and discussion of a common book
+- One Book One Community: Useful to bring a community together through the reading and discussion of a common book

 Conversation(s) may be focused on a subject or issue of importance to the community the library serves.
 Some examples of conversations may include: